If you’re interested in buying a new house, it’s important to get not only the property inspected but more specifically, the home plumbing.

 The Goals of a Home Plumbing Inspection

-The goal of a plumbing inspection is to identify issues with incorrect or dated plumbing such as flooding and other serious complications.
+The goal of a plumbing inspection is to identify issues with incorrect or dated plumbing such as flooding, clogged drain from hair, and other serious complications.

 Normally, a home inspector only does a superficial examination.
 Typically, they first check to see if the water comes out of the faucets.
 Then, they make sure all of the drains work properly and do not collect water.
 Finally, they test all of the toilets in the home.

-For these reasons, consider getting a plumbing inspection from a professional with licensing and experience to provide a thorough checklist of potential or immediate plumbing issues.
+As you can see, it’s important to get a plumbing inspection from a professional with licensing and experienc.
+Only then will you get to provide a thorough checklist of potential or immediate plumbing issues.

 What do Home Plumbing Inspections Cover?